mynl/aggregate/doc/2_user_guides/DecL/040_severity.rst

-Discrete distributions (supported on a finite number of outcomes) can be directly entered as a severity using the ``dsev`` keyword followed by two equal-length rows vectors.
-The first gives the outcomes and the second the probabilities.
+Discrete distributions (supported on a finite number of outcomes) can be directly entered as a severity using the ``dsev`` keyword followed by two equal-length row vectors.
+The first gives the outcomes and the (optional) second gives the probabilities.

 ::